everpress-co/mailster/README.md

 ### 3.1.4

+-   new: forms on frontend no longer requires jQuery
 -   fixed: using single quotes in tags causes problems
 -   fixed: PHP warning on PHP 8.1
 -   improved: better handling of translations on plugin activation